philipcdavis/reactfordesign.github.io/src/posts/terminal.md

 touch .bash_profile
 ```

-Once you have the file you can open it in your favorite text editor.
+Once you have the file you can open it in a text editor.
-I'm using atom with the cli tools.

 ```
 atom .bash_profile
 ```